Amsterdam/amsterdam-app-frontend/.docs/build.md

 ### Installation

-If you have the project up and running via the instructions in the main README, fastlane should be installed for iOS already.
+If you have the project up and running via the instructions in the main README, Fastlane should be installed already.
+It is installed as a Ruby gem, using bundler.

-- Check if you have Ruby Gems (`gem -v`), if not, install via homebrew `brew install brew-gem` or https://rubygems.org/
-- Go to `/android`
-- Install bundler (Ruby gem manager): `gem install bundler:2.4.12`
-- Install/update the gems with bundler: `bundle update`

-To set up/fix/update fastlane for iOS, follow the same steps in the iOS folder.